 If you’re thinking about learning German it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting German language facts:

-German is spoken by 95 million native speakers worldwide, and is the European Union’s most widely spoken native language.
+German is the European Union’s most widely spoken native language.
 German Sprachraum refers to the Central Europe German-speaking area, which includes Germany, Austria, Switzerland and Liechtenstein.
 It is also an official language in South Tyrol (Italy), Belgium and Luxembourg, and a minority language in Bosnia and Herzegovina, Czech Republic, Denmark, Hungary, Poland, Romania, and Namibia.

-German is famous for its extensive use of long words.
-So long that the longest German word is now obsolete: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz, meaning “the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef”, has been deemed too unpractical for bureaucrats.
+Some German words are so long that the longest German word is now obsolete: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz, meaning “the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef”, has been deemed too unpractical for bureaucrats.

-Until the mid-20th century, German would be written using a different script of the Latin alphabet: the Fraktur script.
+The script was called the Fraktur script.
 This form of Gothic script was introduced in the 16th century and remained in use until the Second World War.